EricReiche/MFBCmsBundle/README.md

 # Dependencies

- Depends on memcached, TwigStringBundle, Doctrine Cache Bundle & Presta Sitemap Bundle.
+ Depends on TwigStringBundle & Presta Sitemap Bundle.
  The cms blocks are put in memcache.
 This is an interim solution and should be replaced by ESI.

 # Installation